Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 ### Answer
 - This equation would translate to
 - "If `a` isn't less than `b` and `a` isn't greater than `b`"
-- If a value isn't greater or less than another than they have to be the same
+- If a value isn't greater than or less than another, then they have to be the same
 - `a = b`

 ## 1.2.5 — Provide the truth table for the exclusive or operator
 ### Exclusive or operator definition
-- For boolean operands is defined to be `true` if they are different, `false` if they are the same.
+- Boolean operands are defined to be `true` if they are different, `false` if they are the same.
 ## Truth Table
 | A | B | EXOR |
 |---|---|----------|